KhronosGroup/WebGL/tools/README.md

     Pass `--help` for more information.
 You'll need to provide `--browser-name` at least.

+    For example, to run a local version of the 1.0.4 test suite against Safari, use:

+    ```
+    # Start a server pointing to the tests.
+    shell1> ./serve_localhost.py --directory sdk/tests

+    # Run the tests.
+    shell2> python3 conformance.py --browser-name safari --url http://localhost:8000/webgl-conformance-tests.html --version 1.0.4
+    ```

 7. Check report

     Test results will be placed in `<work_dir>/result/<timestamp>.html` where